 Before you begin with the installation steps mentioned in this guide, you need to ensure that your computer meets the minimum requirements mentioned below for installing 3CX Voicemail Manager:

-4. Internet Information Server (IIS) 7 and above
+4. Microsoft Internet Information Server (IIS) 7.0 or above

 You can order 3CX Voicemail Manager on-line at http://www.voiptools.com.
 Your order confirmation email will include your license key and a link to download the software.